prasag23/earthquake_portofolio/README.md

 **Author:** prasag23

 This repository contains a reproducible pipeline to clean earthquake catalog data, perform feature engineering, train a baseline model (RandomForest) to predict event magnitude, evaluate results, and produce a short report.
-Designed for use as a portfolio piece for geoscience graduates.

 ## Files